Porostovo/Shopify/README.md

 ### 10. Java Code Coverage with Jacoco
 - Measuring and reporting code coverage for Java code.

+### 11. Automated tests
+- Implement automated integration tests for all endpoints, ensuring that each endpoint is tested with both a positive and a negative case.

-### 11. CI/CD with Git Actions
+### 12. CI/CD with Git Actions
-- Automating build and deployment processes using Git Actions.
+- Automating build and tests using Git Actions.

-### 12. Endpoint Logs
+### 13. Endpoint Logs
 - Logging endpoint activities for tracking and debugging.

 ## Getting Started